wurmlab/sequenceserver/README.md

 ## Release notes

-New releases are announced on [GitHub release page](https://github.com/wurmlab/sequenceserver/releases) and on [Google Group](https://groups.google.com/forum/#!forum/sequenceserver/), while our [GitHub project board](https://github.com/wurmlab/sequenceserver/projects/3) provides an overview of ongoing development efforts.
+New releases are announced on [GitHub release page](https://github.com/wurmlab/sequenceserver/releases) and on our [Support Page](https://support.sequenceserver.com).

-(Read about extensive testing of SequenceServer 2.0 candidate releases by the community: https://groups.google.com/d/msg/sequenceserver/c98ePBzcuVE/lN-S35jVHgAJ.)

 ## Reporting issues